Alexander Polycleitos Cawadias: Early life and family

 Alexander Polycleitos Cawadias was born in Athens on 3 or 20 May 1884.
 His father was the archaeologist, professor Panagiotis Kavvadias (1848–1928), who was one of the founding members of the modern Academy of Athens.
 He received his basic education at the local gymnasium and later studied philosophy at Montpellier University and Paris, following which, in 1901, he took his baccalaureate at the University of Paris.

-In 1914 he married Sophie Victoria Constantinides (died 1967), a banker's daughter, and they had one son and a daughter, Mary.
+In 1914 he married Sophie Victoria Constantinides (died 1967), a banker's daughter, and they had one son, Constantine George Alexander and a daughter, Mary Xenia.
 Their daughter became Lady Henderson.